 Some crossdressers and transgender women make the mistake of trying to imitate this by “upswinging” their voices at the end of every sentence.

 Upswinging your voice tends to make each sentence sound like a question.
-The result is that you sound like a stereotypical Valley Girl – probably not the type of woman you want to emulate.
+The result is that you sound like a stereotypical Valley Girl, which is probably not the type of woman you want to emulate.

 5. Pinching Your Voice